-A decision may only be reconsidered if you put a request in writing which includes the following details:
+A decision may only be reconsidered if the request is made in writing and it includes the following details:

 Legal Services Commission